John O. Westwood: Life and work

 John Obadiah Westwood was born into a Quaker family in Sheffield, the son of medal and die maker, John Westwood (1774–1850) and Mary, daughter of Edward Betts.
 He went to school at the Friends' School, Sheffield and later at Lichfield when the family moved there.
-He apprenticed briefly to become a solicitor and worked briefly as a partner in a firm but gave up a career in law for his interests.
+He apprenticed briefly to become a solicitor and for a while he worked as a partner in a firm but gave up a career in law for his interests.
 In his spare time he studied Anglo-Saxon and medieval manuscripts and earned a living by illustrating and writing.
 His early works included reproductions of old manuscripts and illuminations.
-In 1824, he met the entomologist Reverend Frederick William Hope for the first time and they were close friends.
+In 1824, he met the entomologist Reverend Frederick William Hope for the first time and they became close friends.
 In 1833, Westwood and Hope were founding members of the Entomological Society of London and Westwood served as its secretary in 1834.
 In the same year, Hope had his insect collections organized by Westwood.
 This allowed Westwood to examine and describe insects from around the world.

 When Hope decided to gift away his collections to Oxford University in 1849 he got Westwood to be appointed a curator of the collections.
 Westwood was appointed in 1857 and he donated his own insect specimens to the Hope Collection.
 Hope worked on setting up a new zoology chair endowed an entomological position in Oxford University, Westwood was the first nominee and selected as Hope professor in 1861.
 He received an MA by decree in 1861 and joined Magdalen College, Oxford.
 Among the prominent writers and naturalists he associated with was James Rennie, whom he assisted in the editing of Gilbert White's The Natural History and Antiquities of Selborne in 1833.
 In his early writings he was influenced by the quinarian system, but tended to be a general natural theologian.
 Although he worked on insect classification and diversity for more than thirty years from the publication of Darwin's Origin of Species, he never accepted ideas on evolution.
 Darwin even suspected that an anonymous author of a bad review of his book in the Athenæum to have been Westwood.
 That review was however by John Leifchild although Westwood remained a critic of Darwin to the extent that he proposed a "permanent endowment of a lecturer [at Oxford] to combat the errors of Darwinism".
 He considered mimetic resemblances of insects as freaks of nature.
 Westwood was succeeded in the Hope chair by E.B.
 Poulton who adopted evolutionary views.
 Westwood was among the first to attempt an estimate of the total number of species of insects which he put at half a million.